-Song, "Be Our Best" chant (page 4)
+Sing the song, "Be Our Best" chant (page 4)

 Remember to use the Talking Stick.

 - Would someone tell us about your experience using the Talking Stick with your family? - Turn to the person next to you and share the story of someone who did something difficult.